Expert Relationship Counseling in Denver

 My approach is rooted in the Developmental Model of Couple Therapy, which focuses on helping each partner grow individually while also strengthening the relationship as a whole.
 I don’t offer cookie-cutter advice or generic tips.
 Instead, we’ll work together to uncover the dynamics that are keeping you stuck—and create a new way forward that reflects both of your deeper needs and values.

-Real Help for Real Issues—Including Sex, Shame, and Spirituality
+Real Help for Real Relationship Issues: Including Sex, Shame, and Spirituality

 Many of the couples I work with are not just dealing with everyday communication issues—they’re carrying the weight of unspoken sexual concerns, mismatched desire, or unresolved wounds around emotional intimacy.
 These issues often go unaddressed for months—or even years—because they’re hard to talk about and can feel loaded with shame or confusion.